My Magnum Photo Workshop Experience

 When my turn came I sat at the computer and opened the file with my name.
 Instantly I knew I’d made a mistake.
 We had all submitted a set of 10 images with our applications and also been asked to bring a different set, of 15-20 images, to present for critique.
 The images I choose for the application were intentionally dark and moody, with quite a few black and whites (I mostly shoot vibrant colour) my thinking being that I would try to pick images that matched Magnum’s style and were close to D’Agata’s themes.
 However, the 15-20 I brought for the critique were a broader selection.

 D’Agata suggested my work was about sex and death and I should explore that.
-Certainly the set of ten images I presented could be seen that way, but building a bridge from there to where my work lives felt impossible.

 What I Might Have Photographed And Why I Gave Up